MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 Credits
 ------

-Even though I'm the main author of Minecraft Console Client, many features would not have been possible without the help of talented contributors:
+Many features would not have been possible without the help of talented contributors:

 **Ideas:**